-WaterSense has developed WaterSense at Work, a compilation of water-efficiency best management practices, to help commercial and institutional facilities understand and better manage their water use, help facilities establish an effective water management program and identify projects and practices that can reduce facility water use.
+WaterSense has developed WaterSense at Work, a compilation of water-efficiency best management practices (BMPs), to help commercial and institutional facilities understand and manage their water use, help facilities establish an effective water management program, and identify projects and practices that can reduce facility water use.

-Actively monitoring water use and effectively educating facility staff, building occupants, employees, and visitors about facility water use and water management planning goals are key components of properly managing and reducing facility water use.
-Monitoring and education set the stage for the relative success of a facility's water management program.
-They provide the ability to track and measure progress to increase awareness and build support for specific projects or user behavior changes.
+Actively monitoring water use and effectively educating facility staff, building occupants, employees, and visitors about water use and water management planning goals are key components of properly managing and reducing facility water use.
+Monitoring and education set the stage for a successful water management program.

-Sanitary fixtures and equipment in restrooms and laundries can account for nearly 50 percent of total water use within a facility.
-Depending on the type of facility and number of occupants and visitors, sanitary fixtures and equipment can provide significant opportunities for water and energy savings, particularly in older buildings with inefficient fixtures and equipment.
+Sanitary fixtures and equipment in restrooms and laundries can account for nearly 50 percent of total water use within a facility and can provide significant opportunities for water and energy savings, particularly in older buildings with inefficient fixtures and equipment.

 Learn how a hotel in San Antonio saved water and money by retrofitting their bathrooms with water efficient fixtures.

 In restaurants, water use in the kitchen can account for nearly 50 percent of the facility's total water use.
-Several other commercial and institutional sectors, including hospitals, offices, schools, and hotels, also have substantial kitchen water use that accounts for upwards of 10 to 15 percent of the facility's total water use.
-The figure below shows the percentage of facility water use that is attributed to kitchens for various commercial facility types.
+Kitchen use in other commercial and institutional sectors, including hospitals, offices, schools, and hotels, can account for upwards of 10 to 15 percent of the facility's total water use.
+The chart below shows the percentage of facility water use that is attributed to kitchens for various commercial facility types.

-Water-efficient commercial equipment can result in both significant water and energy savings.
-Newer technologies and better practices are available that can significantly reduce commercial kitchen equipment water and energy use.
+New water-efficient technologies and better water-saving practices can significantly reduce commercial kitchen equipment water and energy use.
 For example, ENERGY STAR® qualified dishwashers, ice machines, and steam cookers are at least 10 percent more water efficient and 15 percent more energy efficient than standard models, with some models saving significantly more.

-Section 4: Commercial Kitchen Equipment of WaterSense at Work provides an overview of and guidance for effectively reducing the water use of:
+Section 4 of WaterSense at Work, Commercial Kitchen Equipment, provides an overview of and guidance for effectively reducing the water use of: